jared-hughes/tex-autogolfer/README.md

    - Write `\usegolf{rename-add\name}` if you want to prioritize consideration of that control sequence.
 For example, if you change `$` to be an active character (``\catcode`$=13``), then write `\usegolf{rename-add$}`
    - If you change `%` to be an active character, then write `\usegolf{rename-add\char37}` (since `%` is byte 37).
 Same applies to any other single byte, but if it's not a special character, you can also write the name directly.

 1. Not a golf option, but just an ease of input: write `⦃97⦄` to get an `a`, for example.
-Specify the codepoint in decimal.
+Specify the codepoint in decimal (or in hex, with a 0x prefix, e.g. `⦃0x61⦄`).
 This is in the pre-processer, before any golfs happen.
 In particular, `⦃12⦄` gives form feed.

 There's one more option.
 If you write `--preserve-newlines` on the command line, then the parser will not delete newlines.